 Why has Mexico handed over drug cartel leaders to US?
 Who are they?

-Mexico’s largest handover in years comes days before Trump imposes tariffs on Mexican imports.
+Mexico’s largest handover in years comes days before Trump imposes tariffs on Mexican goods.

 Mexico has handed over 29 drug cartel figures to the United States, including one of the FBI’s most wanted, Rafael Caro Quintero, in what observers say is a “show of compliance” by Mexican authorities.
 The handover comes just days before 25 percent tariffs on Mexican imports by US President Donald Trump are due to come into effect.